majasellmer/advent2023/README.md

 Solutions for Advent of Code 2023 in Python

-tasks are here: https://adventofcode.com/2023 (code uploaded after completing task 2, parts for task 1 commented out)
+tasks can be found here: https://adventofcode.com/2023

+my goal is not to write the most efficient solutions, but easily understandable :)